 1.5 Why is price stability important?

-A low and stable rate of inflation provides a conducive environment for sustained economic growth and improves the well-being of Singaporeans through several channels.
+A low and stable rate of inflation provides a conducive environment for sustainable economic growth and improves the well-being of Singaporeans through several channels.

 When inflation is low and stable, businesses are better able to plan and decide on investment and job creation.
 Conversely, a high rate of inflation tends to be associated with volatile price changes which creates uncertainty.
 In an environment of heightened uncertainty, businesses may hold back on their expansion and hiring plans.